-near the capital Chisinau owes its name to the Russian Tsar Alexander I (1777-1825), who came from the dynasty of the eponymous Romanovs.
-The viticulture in this ancient wine-growing area had been completely destroyed by a 300-year Ottoman rule.
-After taking over the rule by the Tsarist empire in 1812, the Moldovan wine industry was revived.
-The founding of this winery at the end of the 19th century exercised a significant positive influence.
-Romanesti was the first purveyor to the court, but the wines were also delivered to other European farms.
-The vineyards cover about 600 hectares of vineyards.
+near the capital Chisinau, its name comes from the Russian Tsar Alexander I (1777-1825), who came from the dynasty of the eponymous Romanovs.
+Winegrowing in this ancient wine-growing region had totally declined due to 300 years of Ottoman rule.
+After the reign of the Tsarist Empire took over in 1812, the Moldavian wine industry was brought back to life.
+The founding of this winery at the end of the 19th century had a significant positive influence.
+Romanesti became the first supplier to the court, but the wines were also delivered to other European courts.
+The vineyards cover around 600 hectares of vineyards.
 Mainly the red varieties Cabernet Sauvignon, Merlot and Malbec, as well as the white varieties Aligoté and Rkatsiteli are planted.